 Banff Public Library Board

 The Banff Public Library Board is appointed by council and oversees the operation of Banff's public library.
-Meetings are scheduled on the second Wednesday of each month at 5 p.m.
+Meetings are scheduled on the last Wednesday of each month (excluding July and August) at 6 p.m.

 |Patty Anasco||Public Member|